By Dr. Pedro Cortina, Managing Partner at the Innerland Institute

 4. We act: We engage, connect and participate in this world with clarity, insight and spontaneity.
 We do so in new and unforeseen ways that were previously not available to us and that now are true, wholehearted, peaceful, inclusive, compassionate and life-giving.

-As we practice The Work of Byron Katie we actually “give up” in a way where we genuinely, wholeheartedly, and honestly stop working against ourselves.
+As we practice IBC we actually “give up” in a way where we genuinely, wholeheartedly, and honestly stop working against ourselves.
 We finally end the self-sustainment and self-enhancement of our own suffering.
 This “giving up” is a giving up that allows for profound space to manifest in our lives.
 An exquisite space that finally allows for life, clarity, compassion, spontaneity, efficiency, action, connection and understanding to now become the natural radiating essence of our minds.
 In this way, we can slowly and gently continue to “give up” in a way in which our apparent darkness will end up becoming the same space where infinite light naturally and spontaneously joins who we truly are.

 ABOUT THE AUTHOR